dfinity/motoko/design/PersistenceModes.md

 # Persistence Modes

-This Motoko build includes two susbtantially different persistence modes in one build:
+This Motoko build includes two substantially different persistence modes in one build:

 * Classical Persistence (default):
     This is the traditional Motoko compiler design based on 32-bit memory and Candid-based stabilization for upgrades.